aliabdelmageed/Egy-Sign-language-translator/README.md

 ## Model
 I used transfer learning with ResNet-50
+You can download the 'weights.h5' file from here => https://drive.google.com/file/d/1-6a6rsUF-EqwOumYNEgBA8vLpjWhPmUB

 ## Web page
 I built a single page using HTML, CSS, JS and the backend with Flask.